xxdesmus/docker-tor-exit-relay/README.md

 I added the  Reduced Exit Policy to the configuration to make sure to drastically reduces the odds that a bittorrent user will select your node and it will reduce the risk of getting DMCA takedowns.

 Note: because you use it don't mean you are complete anonymous , please read about Tor at [www.torproject.org][1] before using it.
-This suppose to work like relay and it will use 50k/100k of your network bandwith.
+This suppose to work like relay and it will use 50k/100k of your network bandwidth.

 ## More Info